 Get educated!
 Ask questions!

 We have several resources that will help you in this quest.
-There’s our YouTube channel, my books and my free Q&A page on this website.
+There’s my YouTube channel, my books and my free Facebook Group.
 Take advantage of these free resources that’ll help you plan for an awesome retirement.